rodrigojsdeveloper/todo/README.md

 ## Package Manager

-This project uses NPM as a package manager.
-Make sure you have it installed before proceeding.
-If you don't already have it, you can download it <a href="https://nodejs.org/en/download">here</a>.
+This project uses NPM as its package manager.
+Make sure you have it installed before continuing.

-### Warning:

-Although NPM is the recommended package manager, you can also use Yarn by running the following commands:

-- To install dependencies: yarn
-- To start ToDo: yarn dev

 ## Installation of Dependencies